All Episodes

 And just like anything else in life, everybody leaves the golf course.

-You know, what's it?
+You know, what's this?

 Everybody feels good about their own game.